Fathom Analytics status

 - We have developed a new threat checking system within our application.
 It's invisible, and works to block perceived attacks that get past our firewall.

-- We are going to be buidling new spam protections using machine learning over the next few months.
+- We are going to be building new spam protections using machine learning over the next few months.

-As we've said before, we truly appreciate your patience during these attacks and we're sorry that they're happening.Posted at 12:13pm PT on Nov 17th
+As we've said before, we truly appreciate your patience during these attacks and we're sorry that they're happening.Posted at 12:14pm PT

 We are under attack again.
 We have actually been under attack for the past week, on and off, and this is a targeted, motivated attack on our service.
 We have mitigated some spam, which is sent every single hour, but ocassionally we are flooded with hundreds of thousands of concurrent requests.